anoma/nspec/docs/architecture-2/engines/dumper.md

 ## Purpose

 The `Set_Count` function changes the count field of the given dumper engine.
-It shutdowns the task in the initially given state, starting a new one with the changed count parameter, registering both new task and the new count settings in the state.
+It shuts down the task in the initially given state, starting a new one with the changed count parameter, registering both new task and the new count settings in the state.

 If the count is a non-positive integer, the function does nothing while if the fed count is nil, then it sets both the count and task to nil.

 **Input**

 - `Router.Addr.t()`
-  *Address of the Dumper ENgine*
+  *Address of the Dumper Engine*
 - `non_neg_integer() | nil`
   *New count*